So stressed and exhausted that you’ve had an ugly cry? Here’s how to lighten your stress load so you can get your energy (and sanity) back.

 This is a fact of life that none of us can escape.

 We often strive for a ‘perfect’ world where everything runs smoothly.
-However, we cannot have happiness without sadness, we cannot have good without evil – the universe is full of these dualities.
+However, we cannot have happiness without sadness, we cannot have good without evil – the world is full of these dualities.

 They’re part of nature and so we must embrace both sides of the coin.